You at 11 weeks pregnant

 You might be having leg or foot cramps – this is common.
-Make sure you get lots of calcium by eating calcium-rich foods like milk, cheese and yoghurt, and stay active.
+Make sure you get plenty of calcium by eating calcium-rich foods like milk, cheese and yoghurt.
+Staying active can also help.
 If you have special dietary needs, seeing a dietitian might be a good idea.

 The 12-week scan

 You can have this ultrasound scan at 11-13 weeks of pregnancy to check your baby’s development.
 It will also show if you’re having more than one baby.
 It can be really exciting – it’s often when you get to see your baby for the first time.
-But this ultrasound scan is usually also part of a screening procedure that checks your baby’s chance of having a condition like Down syndrome.
+But this ultrasound scan is usually also part of a screening procedure that checks your baby’s chance of having conditions like Down syndrome.

-It’s a good idea to think about how you might feel and what you’d do if you’re told your baby has a high risk of complications or an abnormality.
+It’s a good idea to think about how you might feel and what you’d do if you’re told your baby has a high chance of complications or an anomaly.
 If you need to, you can talk about this with your partner or another trusted person or health professional.

 Your baby when you’re 11 weeks pregnant

 Your baby is ready for a growth spurt:

-- It’s about 4.5 cm from head to bottom.
-It weighs about 10 gm.
+- Your baby is about 4.5 cm from head to bottom.
+Your baby weighs about 10 gm.

 - The heart is completely formed and pumping.

 - The brain and nervous system are almost finished developing.